lsblakk/pystar/docs/webapp.rst

 .. code-block:: bash

-    django-admin startproject myproject # if you haven't already got a my_project cd myproject
+    django-admin.py startproject myproject # if you haven't already got a my_project cd myproject

 Look at the files